vannguyengd/gooddata-ui/website/versioned_docs/version-8.7.0/18_dashboard_plugins.md

 original_id: dashboard_plugins
 ---

-Dashboard plugins allow developers to create and integrate custom code into the KPI Dashboards component.
+Dashboard plugins allow developers to create and integrate custom code into the Dashboards component.
 With the plugins, you as a developer can customize and enhance the default dashboard experience available to the dashboard consumers.

 The plugins are an essential part of the GoodData dashboard stack.
 For more information, see the